gbv/jskos-server/index.md

 Currently the same as `/voc/suggest` with parameter `format=jskos`.

 ### GET /concepts
 Returns detailed data for concepts.
 Note that there is no certain order to the result set (but it should be consistent across requests).
+Note that no data is returned if no filtering parameter is given (one of `uri`, `notation`, `voc`, or `near`).

 * **URL Params**